cappuch/Tool-Markup-Language/readme.md

 Tool Markup Language (TML) is a lightweight markup language designed for describing tools, functions, and their parameters in a structured format.
 It provides a simple yet effective way to define tools and their usage, making it easy for language models to understand and process.
+The parsed content is an OpenAI-compatible function for function calling.

 **Documentation:**
 For detailed documentation on TML syntax and usage, please refer to the [documentation file](/docs.md).